Alfred Polgar

-Alfred Polgar (originally: Alfred Polak) 17 October 1873, Vienna – 24 April 1955, Zurich) was an Austrian-born columnist, theater critic, writer and occasionally translator.
+Alfred Polgar (originally: Alfred Polak; 17 October 1873 in Vienna – 24 April 1955 in Zurich) was an Austrian-born columnist, theater critic, writer and occasionally translator.

-All in all, he was one of the most important protagonists of the Wiener Moderne.

 Life and work

 1873—1895

 He was born in an assimilated Jewish family in Leopoldstadt, the municipal District of Vienna, which had a Jewish life and culture.

 He grew up as the youngest of three children of Henriette and Josef Polak, a piano school owner.
 He graduated from high school and business school.

 1895 he joined the team of the "Wiener Allgemeine Zeitung", where he initially worked as a reporter with the main focus of ‚court‘ and the ‚houses of Parliament‘.
 After a while he advanced there as an editor in the features section.